swannodette/swannodette.github.com/_posts/2013-03-09-logic-programming-is-underrated.md

 In summary, do you need logic programming to solve logic puzzles?
 *Absolutely not!* Should you implement logic puzzles using core.logic?
-*Most definitely!* Importantly, you absolutely need to try both approach in order to understand the tradeoffs.
+*Most definitely!* Importantly, you absolutely need to try both approaches in order to understand the tradeoffs.
 What bothered me about Mark's post was the abundance of claims with little evidence of core.logic experience.